cloudera-labs/hms-mirror/README.md

 Default behavior for `hms-mirror` is to NOT include the `IF NOT EXISTS` clause in the `CREATE TABLE` statements.
 This is because we want to ensure that the table is created and that the schema is correct.
 If the table already exists, we want to fail.

 But there are some scenarios where the table is present and we don't want the process to fail on the CREATE statement to ensure the remaining SQL statements are executed.
-In this case, you can modify the configuration to include:
+In this case, you can modify add the commandline option `-cine` or add to the configuration:

 ```yaml
   clusters: